 Matthew holds a Bachelor of Creative Arts (Screen) from Flinders University, and worked as a freelance filmmaker before settling on his passion for writing.

-He wrote and directed his debut stage-work, a dramatic play titled ‘Linger’, in the 2017 Adelaide Fringe festival, and was awarded a Certificate of Commendation for the stage play by the Flinders University Young Playwrights Award.
+He wrote and directed his debut stage-work, the dramatic play Linger, in the 2017 Adelaide Fringe festival, and was awarded a Certificate of Commendation for the play by the Flinders University Young Playwrights Award.

 He’s somewhat allergic to reality and so escapes into fiction more often than is probably healthy.